ViDvorak/ray-traced-renderer/src/rt004/doc/ProgDocumentation.md

 #### Camera

-Camera specifies how and in what order are pixles rendered by Computation model set in RenderingSettings.
-The camera optianally the camera can be made to handel more advanced features for example multithreding or antialiasing.
+Camera specifies how and in what order are pixels rendered by Computation model set in RenderingSettings.
+The camera optionally the camera can be made to handle more advanced features for example multithreading or antialiasing.

 #### LightSource

-Represents object (usaually invisible) emitting a light.
+Represents object (usually invisible) emitting a light.
 The light can be emitted in different modes, for example: from point, from a plane parallel to each other.

 #### Solid